nagelpat/pcf-workshop/README.md

 cf help cups
 ```

-will provide you with the syntax for binding a log aggragation service to your application.
+will provide you with the syntax for binding e.g. a log aggragation service to your application.

-More on this can be found at [User-Provided Service Instances](http://docs.pivotal.io/pivotalcf/1-7/devguide/services/user-provided.html)
+**Hint:** More on this can be found at [User-Provided Service Instances](http://docs.pivotal.io/pivotalcf/1-7/devguide/services/user-provided.html)